3l-gee/delorean-aixm/README.md

 ```

+Deloreans - AIXM :  A complete toolkit for managing AIXM aeronautical data.
 Deloreans is an open-source tool written in Java and targeted at PostgreSQL, allowing users to create, visualize, and work with AIXM datasets.
 Delorean acts as a link between XML, PostgreSQL and QGIS.

 ```mermaid